DiLiubarets/quartz_blog/content/posts/Excel/Shortcuts for Efficiency.md

 ---

- > Help you get the job done faster and more accurately.
+ > Help yourself get the job done faster and more accurately.

 ---
-Excel has many more advanced functions and tools that can further enhance productivity.
+Remember excel has many more advanced functions and tools that can further enhance productivity.